Heat Stroke: A Scientific Update

-Hyperthermia is the elevation of core body temperature due to failure of thermoregulation.
+Hyperthermia is the elevation of the core body temperature due to the failure of thermoregulation.

 Causes of hyperthermia

 - Heat stroke

 We will limit our discussion to heat stroke in this article as all four syndromes have a somewhat similar pathogenesis, clinical presentation, sequel and methods of treatment.
 The prevention and the treatment for heat stroke, the causes, the long-term effects, the recovery and possible complications will be discussed in detail.

 The body temperature is regulated by keeping a balance between heat production and heat loss.
 This normal physiology of body temperature regulation determines the pathophysiology of stroke.
 Even in healthy individuals involved in the normal physical activity, some diurnal variation of temperature is seen.
 The temperature range of oral temperature is 36.60°C ± 0.38°C. This diurnal variation may produce the highest temperature in this normal range at about 6 pm.
 The basic understanding of this mechanism guides the treatment for heat stroke.

 Mechanisms of heat loss by the body